constabulary/getgb.io/content/docs/project.md

 `gb` projects do not live inside your `$GOPATH`, nor does `gb` require you to set or update `$GOPATH` to use it.

-`gb` does not use `go get` to manage a project's dependencies, the owner of the project should _copy_ any code that the project depends on into the `$PROJECT/vendor/src/` directory.
+`gb` does not use `go get` to manage a project's dependencies; the owner of the project should _copy_ any code on which project depends on into the `$PROJECT/vendor/src/` directory.

-`gb` projects can be retrieved using `go get`, but cannot be built by the go tool as they do not follow the convention required by `go get`.
+`gb` projects can be retrieved using `go get`, but cannot be built by the _go_ tool as they do not follow the convention required by `go get`.

-## Creating A Project
+## Creating a Project

 Creating a `gb` project is as simple as creating a directory:

 <pre>% <b>mkdir -p $HOME/code/demo-project</b></pre>

 Obviously if you like to arrange your source code in another way, you'll choose different name for your project's directory.
 From now on we'll refer to `$HOME/code/demo-project` as `$PROJECT`.
-We call this the _project root_.
+We call this directory the _project root_.

 Now you have created a project, you will need to create a folder inside your project root directory to hold your source code: